Prambanan

 With main prasada tower soaring up to 47 metres high, a vast walled temple complex consists of 240 structures, Shivagrha Trimurti temple was the tallest and the grandest of its time.[5]
 Indeed, the temple complex is the largest Hindu temple in ancient Java, with no other Javanese temples ever surpassed its scale.
 Prambanan served as the royal temple of the Kingdom of Mataram, with most of the state's religious ceremonies and sacrifices being conducted there.
 At the height of the kingdom, scholars estimate that hundreds of brahmins with their disciples lived within the outer wall of the temple compound.
 The urban center and the court of Mataram were located nearby, somewhere in the Prambanan Plain.

 After being used and expanded for about 80 years, the temples were mysteriously abandoned near the half of the 10th century.
-In the 930s, the Javanese court was shifted to East Java by Mpu Sindok, who established the Isyana Dynasty.
+In the 930s, the Javanese court was shifted to East Java by Mpu Sindok, who established the Isyana dynasty.
 It was not clear however, the true reason behind the abandonment of Central Java realm by this Javanese Mataram kingdom.
-A devastating eruption of Mount Merapi volcano, located around 25 kilometres north of Prambanan in Central Java, or a power struggle probably caused the shift.
+The devastating 1006 eruption of Mount Merapi volcano located around 25 kilometres north of Prambanan in Central Java, or a power struggle may have caused the shift.
 That event marked the beginning of the decline of the temple, as it was soon abandoned and began to deteriorate.

 The temples collapsed during a major earthquake in the 16th century.
 Although the temple ceased to be an important center of worship, the ruins scattered around the area were still recognizable and known to the local Javanese people in later times.
 The statues and the ruins became the theme and the inspiration for the Rara Jonggrang folktale.